 We get it!
-When the class chattiness is on overdrive, it’s time to give something new a try.
-Keep reading for ideas and strategies shared by the teachers in our Lucky Little Learners community on how to deal with a talkative class.
+When the class chattiness is on overdrive, it's time to give something new a try.
+Keep reading for ideas and strategies shared by the teachers in our Lucky Little Learners community on the best strategies to try with a talkative class.

-It may sound like a no-brainer, but the importance of establishing routines and procedures from the first day of school cannot be missed.
-Model, review, and reinforce the routines and procedures often, and don’t be afraid to start over.
+Teaching routines and expectations is not just for the beginning of the year.
+Model, review, and reinforce your routines and procedures often, and don't be afraid to start over.
 We all need a reset button sometimes!
 Review classroom expectations and give visual reminders with expectation charts.

 B.P., Lucky 2nd Grade Teacher